Only a few letters make up the difference between i.e. and e.g. — but they stand for two different expressions

-Let’s add some clarity to what i.e. and e.g. stand for and how to use them correctly.
+So, let's add some clarity to what i.e. and e.g. stand for, review how to use them correctly, and see some examples in action.

 I.e. vs. E.g.

 I.e. and e.g. are abbreviations for Latin terms.
 While similar, they are not interchangeable.
-I.e. stands for id est or 'that is' -- and it's used to clarify a statement or word that came before it.
+I.e. stands for id est or 'that is' — and is used to clarify the statement before it.
 E.g. means exempli gratia or 'for example.'
 It's used to introduce examples and illustrate a statement.

 Both i.e. and e.g. are abbreviations for Latin expressions.
 While their usage is similar, they are used differently in sentences.